-The following functions can be specified inside the CONDITIONS section of the session file:
+The following functions can be specified inside the (CONDITIONS) section of the session file:

-- Material Properties: specifies the material properties for each domain. - A 0: Initial area of each domain. - ullet AdvectionVelocity: specifies the advection velocity v. - InitialConditions: specifies the initial condition for unsteady problems. - Forcing: specifies the forcing function f
+- Material Properties: specifies β for each domain. - A_0 : specifies A_0 for each domain as used in the tube law. - Viscoelasticity: specifies Γ for each domain.
+Defaults to zero for every artery if not included. - StrainStiffening: specifies α for each domain for Eq.
+(13.3).
+Defaults to 0.5 for every artery if not included. - AdvectionVelocity: specifies the advection velocity v. - InitialConditions: specifies the initial condition for unsteady problems. - Forcing: specifies the forcing function f